SCSSoftware/BlenderTools/README.md

 Help, questions, troubleshooting:
 ---------------------------------
-If you encounter any problems or have questions regarding SCS Blender Tools, please visit "Blender Tools" forum at "http://forum.scssoft.com" and don't hesitate to ask if your problem wasn't addressed already.
+If you encounter any problems or have questions regarding SCS Blender Tools, please visit forum at "http://forum.scssoft.com/viewforum.php?f=159" and don't hesitate to ask if your problem wasn't addressed already.
 Also don't miss the wiki ("https://github.com/SCSSoftware/BlenderTools/wiki") for many useful tips and docs.